 Warwick Castle was built as a medieval fortress and has a number of steps, narrow passageways and low doorways which can present a challenge to guests with reduced mobility.
 Should you require any further assistance during your visit, please speak to a member of the team who will be happy to help.

 We want to ensure you have all the information you need before visiting.
 If you have any questions prior to your visit, please call us on 01926 406 663 or e-mail: firstname.lastname@example.org

 All shows take place outside and are fully accessible.
 We recommend arriving 5-10 minutes before the start time to secure a good view.
 The daily show schedule can be found here to help you plan in advance of your visit, however we still recommend checking the show times board upon arrival.

 The last four rooms of the Castle Dungeon attraction are fully accessible and available free of charge to wheelchair users and one carer.
 Please speak to the team at the Castle Dungeon entrance for more information.
 The Castle Dungeon is dark with spiral stairs so may be unsuitable for some guests with reduced mobility or certain medical conditions.
 Please see the Castle Dungeon page for more information.

-There are four sets of toilets located across the Castle and grounds.
+There are three sets of toilets located across the Castle and grounds.
 Please refer to the map for locations.